Custom Connections

 });

-The thrown error, then, will be indicated by a red mark to the right of customers' connections on an instance and messages will appear in logs.
+The thrown error will be indicated by a red mark next to customers' connections on an instance, and messages will appear in logs.

 Writing OAuth 2.0 connections

-An OAuth 2.0 authorization code connection follows the OAuth 2.0 protocol and consists of five required inputs:
+An OAuth 2.0 authorization code connection follows the OAuth 2.0 protocol and requires five inputs:

 authorizeUrl

-- The URL a user visits to authorize an OAuth 2.0 connection.tokenUrl
+- The URL where users authorize an OAuth 2.0 connectiontokenUrl

-- A space-delimited list of scopes (permissions) that your application needs.clientId
+- A space-delimited list of required permissions (scopes) for your applicationclientId

-The first three fields can generally be found in the documentation of the API that you're integrating with.
-Client ID and secret are created when you create an application in the third-party application.
+The first three fields are typically found in the API documentation of the service you're integrating with.
+Client ID and secret are created when you register an application with the third-party service.

-You can elect to give integration builders the ability to edit any of these fields.
+You can allow integration builders to edit any of these fields.

-Or, you can mark the fields as shown: false
+Alternatively, you can mark fields as shown: false

-, in which case the default value will always be used and integration developers will never see the value.
+, in which case the default value will always be used and integration developers won't see the value.

-For example, if you're writing a OAuth 2.0 connection to google drive, the authorizeUrl
+For example, when writing an OAuth 2.0 connection to Google Drive, the authorizeUrl

 and tokenUrl

-So, those can be given default values and can be marked as shown: false
+These can have default values and be marked as shown: false

 .

-Integration developers will want to be able to adjust scopes, client ID and client secret (though, you may already know what scopes you need), so we can write a connection like this:
+Integration developers typically need to adjust scopes, client ID, and client secret (though you may already know which scopes you need).

 import { oauth2Connection, OAuth2Type } from "@prismatic-io/spectral";